ELEC5503 Digital Microelectronics System Design

 - Students are able to (1) design and optimise digital IC for performance (speed, power, silicon area); (2) apply advanced MOSFET modelling to evaluate circuit performance; (3) produce a layout (or blue print) of a digital IC for subsequent fabrication; (4) proficiency with industry standard IC design tools; (5) explain IC manufacturing process and associated technological challenges; and (6) contribute effectively as a member of a project team and communicate results through a concise technical report and technical oral presentation.

-- Indicative assessments in this unit are as follows: (1) project; (2) class test; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) project; (2) class test 1; and (3) class test 2.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - enrolment in the Master of Professional Engineering (Electrical and Electronic Engineering specialisation)